 Fruit sorbets of the season at Ambrosia Corner Bakery, Kitchener

 Ambrosia sorbets use seasonal culmination and vegetables, says proprietor Aura Hertzog.
 “Last week, we did a cucumber.
-This week it is a currant,” she says.
-They used Ontario cherries for the beyond weeks in objects like custard bars, cakes, Dutch babka (a massive Yorkshire pudding), coffee desserts, and scones.
+This week, it is a current,” she says.
+For weeks, they used Ontario cherries in objects like custard bars, cakes, Dutch babka (a massive Yorkshire pudding), coffee desserts, and scones.
 “Since we’re usually playing with flavor combos in our pass-to objects, it is easy to contain seasonal substances into them,” she says.

 Berry pies and Genoise at Lancaster Smokehouse / Crumb Bakehouse, Kitchener